Sprint weighs rival bid for MetroPCS: sources

 When Sprint decided against buying MetroPCS in February, Sprint shares were trading at $2 to $3.
 They have since risen beyond $5 and closed at $5.09 on Thursday, even after a decline of 2.1 percent for the day.

-“They’ve got a better currency to look at (MetroPCS) now,” said Bowen, adding that the break-up fee of $150 million that MetroPCS would have to pay T-Mobile USA if it reneged on their deal and instead chose Sprint was not too onerous.
+“They’ve got a better currency to look at (MetroPCS) now,” said Bowen, adding that the break-up fee of $150 million that MetroPCS would have to pay T-Mobile USA if it instead chose Sprint was not too onerous.

+Asked about the idea of Sprint waiting to make a bid until the merger of MetroPCS and T-Mobile USA is complete, Bowen said that was a possibility.
+The merger partners say they expect the deal to be completed in the first half of 2013.

 A key challenge in the MetroPCS/T-Mobile USA deal is their incompatible network technologies.